The United Nations has formally invited Iran to join the long-awaited Syrian peace talks, which are scheduled to open Wednesday in Switzerland.

 "Foreign Minister Zarif and I agreed that the goal of the negotiations is to establish by mutual consent a transitional governing body with full objective powers.
-It was on that basis that Foreign Minister Zarif pledged that Iran would play a positive and constructive role in Montreux," said Ban.
+It was on that basis that Foreign Minister Zarif pledged that Iran would play a positive and constructive role in Montreux."

-Iran has long rejected that goal, set at a 2012 international peace conference, because a transitional authority would likely exclude Syrian President and major Iranian ally Bashar al-Assad.
+Iran has long rejected the goal set at a 2012 international peace conference, because a transitional authority would likely exclude Syrian President and major Iranian ally Bashar al-Assad.

-Ban has also invited nine other nations that have an interest in the Syrian civil war to join the talks.
-He said their presence would be an important show of solidarity.
+Mr. Ban also has invited nine other nations that have an interest in the Syrian civil war to join the talks.
+He says their presence would be an important show of solidarity.

-The U.N. chief also welcomed the main opposition group's decision, now called into question, to attend.
+The U.N. chief also welcomed the main opposition group's decision to attend.

-The Syrian government said the issue of Assad giving up power is not up for discussion, so few experts expect the talks will reach this goal.
-However, they say they do hope the discussions will result in increased humanitarian access and local cease-fires to make life easier for Syrian civilians.
+Syria says the issue of Mr. Assad giving up power is not up for discussion, so few experts expect the talks will reach this goal.
+But they say they do hope the discussions will result in increased humanitarian access and local cease-fires to make life easier for Syrian civilians.